 Tune your burners

-The very first step to improving the efficiency of your asphalt plant is improving the efficiency of your burner, and the very first step to doing that is to tune your burner.
+The very first step to improving the efficiency in your asphalt plant is to improve the efficiency of your burner, and the very first step to doing that is to tune your burner.

 Why?
-Tuning your burner (calibrating and adjusting it) works exactly the same way as tuning your car – if it’s not properly tuned, you’re going to use a lot more fuel than you’d necessarily need.
+Tuning your burner (calibrating and adjusting it) works in exactly the same way as tuning your car – if it’s not, you’re going to use a lot more fuel than you’d necessarily need.

 How do you know if your burner isn’t tuned properly?
-Usually, you’ll get a lot of smoke coming out of your exhaust, similar to driving down the road behind a truck.
-If you’ve got the right amount of tuning, however, your plant will be burning nice and easy, and the smoke will be a lighter yellow colour.
+Usually you’ll get a lot of smoke coming out of your stack.
+It similar to driving down the road behind a truck.
+If it’s not tuned correctly, you’ll get a lot of smoke pouring out from the exhaust.
+If you’ve got the right amount of tuning, your plant will be burning nice and easily, and the smoke will be a lighter yellow colour.

 Part of this is to maintain good oil pressure, and clean nozzles.
 This is a very simple maintenance step that should not be neglected.
 When you do this, the diesel is atomised very finely – which means it burns efficiently and easily.
 Exactly what we’re aiming for.

 Maintain the correct oxygen mix within the drum

 You need a certain amount of oxygen coming into the burner to burn all the fuel.
 So, within an asphalt plant, we blow air into the front of the drum, providing lots of oxygen to help the fuel burn.
 Then, at the back of the plant, we have a big main fan that sucks all the air out the back of the drum – creating a channel of heated air flowing through the drum.

 The trick to improve efficiency within an asphalt plant is to get the airstream from the burner blower and the main fan to suck the exact same amount of air through.